 Primary election is held in October and the General in November.
 President and Vice-President are elected at large by voters, term of office 2 years; Secretary and Treasurer are appointed by Tribal Council.
 Council members serve a term of two years.

-Proportion of representatives: one representative for each 1,000 members
+Number of Election districts or communities: 9 Proportion of representatives: one representative for each 1,000 members